cornell-ece2300/ece2300-docs/docs/ece2300-lab2p1-calc.md

-You will be implementing and composing a variety of combinational building blocks including muxes, adders, and multipliers; ultimately you will be composing combinational building blocks to implement a simple calculator that takes as input two binary values and then calculates either the sum or the product of these two values.
+You will be implementing and composing a variety of combinational building blocks including muxes, adders, and multipliers; ultimately you will be composing combinational building blocks to implement a two-function calculator that takes as input two binary values and then calculates either the sum or the product of these two values.
 This section describe the required _interface_ (i.e., the ports for the module and the module's functional behavior) before describing the required _implementation_ (i.e., what goes inside the module) for each combinational building block.

 ### 1.1.
 Five-Bit Numeric Display